 Hawki is a program that offers free or low-cost health care coverage for uninsured kids and teens of Iowa working families.
 Monthly rates are based on income.
 Some families pay nothing at all.
 The Hawki coverage is also available as a “dental only” option for children with medical insurance but no dental insurance.
 We educate the families and help them understand these benefits, and assist them with the application when needed.

 Presumptive eligibility (PE) provides Medicaid for a limited time while a formal Medicaid eligibility determination is being made by the Iowa Department of Human Services (DHS).
 The PE's goal is to offer immediate health care coverage to people likely to be Medicaid eligible before there has been a full Medicaid determination.
 Families can call into this Program, and we assess their statements regarding their circumstances and income and help them apply for Medicaid for a limited time (PE).
 CAH staff are qualified only to do Presumptive Eligibility for children under age 19.

 Parents want their children to grow into well-adjusted, happy, and healthy, productive adults.
 The best place to begin this lifelong goal is when children are very young.
 In the first years of life, children develop the social and emotional abilities to become self-confident, trusting, curious, skilled with language, and sensitive to others.
 Over 90% of Iowa families take their children to a primary care provider before age 5.
 Therefore, primary care providers have a unique opportunity to play an essential role in early identification and treatment for children’s development issues.
 The 1st Five Healthy Mental Development Initiative builds partnerships between physician practices and public service providers to enhance high-quality, well-child care for a better outlook for the children’s future.
-Please click here for lists of providers that partner with Black Hawk County Health Department in Black Hawk, Bremer, Buchanan, and Grundy Counties to provide developmental screening.
+Please click here for lists of providers that partner with Black Hawk County Public Health in Black Hawk, Bremer, Buchanan, and Grundy Counties to provide developmental screening.